-Several temporary buildings on the South Campus provide space for Campus Police, Facilities Management, Tech Prep Program, Student Support Services. and the Radford University programs.
+Several temporary buildings on the South Campus provide space for Campus Police, Facilities Management, Tech Prep Program, Student Support Services, and the Radford University programs.

 The North Campus has four buildings surrounded by a courtyard planted with shrubs selected to accent the four seasons.
 The campus was dedicated on October 23, 1969, and its buildings were named for men influential in education or in the development of the Southwestern Virginia region.

 Fishburn Hall, the administrative building, houses the offices of the President, the Dean of Academic and Student Affairs, the Dean of Financial and Administrative Services, the Business Office, Cashier's Office, Human Resources, Payroll Office and Utility Customer Support Center.
-The building also houses Admissions, Records, Counseling, Career and Transfer Center, Financial Aid, and Veterans Affairs.
+The building also houses Admissions, Records, Counseling, Academic Advising Center, Financial Aid, and Veterans Affairs.
 Several other offices and a classroom are also located in Fishburn Hall.

 Opposite Fishburn Hall is the science and mathematics building, Anderson Hall.
 Anderson Hall contains facilities for the Health Technology programs: Nursing, Dental, and Radiography.
-Anderson Hall also houses laboratories for the natural sciences, classrooms, faculty offices, and the Office of Institutional Research.
+Anderson Hall also houses laboratories for the natural sciences, classrooms, faculty offices, and the Reading Center.
 A Dental Clinic that is open to the public and offers services at no charge is also located in Anderson Hall.

 Located beside Fishburn Hall is Brown Library.
-The Library also houses the Learning Center, Graphic Arts, Math Center, Reading Center, and the Child Care Media Center.
+The Library also houses the Learning Center (which has an open computer lab), Graphic Arts, Math Center, and the Child Care Media Center.

-The Business Science Building, alongside Colonial Avenue, contains Technical Support Services, Printing Services, administrative support and information systems technology classrooms, management and accounting laboratories, and faculty and staff offices.
+The Business Science Building, alongside Colonial Avenue, contains Technical Support Services, Printing Services, classrooms and laboratories for the Administrative Support Technology, Information Systems Technology, Management and Accounting curriculums, as well as faculty and staff offices.
+The open computer laboratories are located in rooms M-268 and M-255 and the hours of operation are Monday through Friday, 8:00 a.m. to 10:00 p.m., Saturdays and Sundays 10:00 a.m. to 6:00 p.m.
 A cafeteria, drama and speech classroom, theater workshop, and the Whitman Auditorium are also located in this building.